kapgarxmatters/SalesForce-with-Engage/README.md

 # Pre-Requisites
 * SalesForce Case Module
-* SalesForce Custome Object - Engage
+* SalesForce Custom Object - Engage
 * xMatters account - If you don't have one, [get one](https://www.xmatters.com)!

 # Files